How to Calculate the True Cost of Funding

-Continuing with the same examples, a financial institution might pay something like .07 percent each year to a customer with a savings account or around 0.25 percent for a one-year CD.
+Continuing with the same examples, a financial institution might pay something like .07 percent as an annual cost to a customer with a savings account or around 0.25 percent for a one-year CD.
 That is the cost of funds.

 What is the Cost of Funds Index?